 One of Vandergraaf’s hopes was that this project “would provide lecturers at the PSA with a solid starting point as they transitioned to teaching more courses in English.”
 To this end, he produced an EMI manual.
 The 60-page resource highlights the entire training’s content and is tailored to the PSA’s context.
 From needs analysis to course design and resource development, the manual aims to assist all PSA lecturers tasked with transitioning teaching courses from Vietnamese to English.
 With this strong foundation, Vandergraaf is convinced that the PSA students and lecturers will continue to improve their English proficiency and collaborate further with other international academic institutions through professional exchange.

 Bio: Colin Vandergraaf has over 10 years of English language teaching experience and expertise in English for Specific Purposes.
-He enjoys teaching English courses for working professionals and has developedprograms for government, military, hospitality, and maritime organizations.
-Colin recently completed a long-term project with the RELO Office in Belgrade, Serbia, and was an English Language Fellow in Hungary (2016-2018), Laos (2015), and Senegal (2012).
-Colin obtained his master’s in linguistics from the University of California at Davis and his bachelor’s in anthropology and German from Southeast Missouri State University.
+He enjoys teaching English courses for working professionals and has developed programs for government, military, hospitality, and maritime organizations.
+Vandergraaf recently completed a long-term project with the RELO Office in Belgrade, Serbia, and was an English Language Fellow in Hungary (2016-2018), Laos (2015), and Senegal (2012).
+Vandergraaf obtained his master’s in linguistics from the University of California at Davis and his bachelor’s in anthropology and German from Southeast Missouri State University.